A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Further Discussions

 In Section \ref{sec:Preliminaries:-Observables,-Assu}, we provided some examples of target parameters.
-The building block for these parameters is the MTE, $m_{1}(u)-m_{0}(u)$ (suppressing $x$). \citet{heckman2005structural} show why this fundamental parameter can be of independent interest.
-Unlike other target parameters proposed here, we may want to allow the MTE to be a function of $u$ (beyond evaluating it at a fixed $u$).
-In this section, we discuss the subtle issue of point-wise and uniform sharp bounds on $\tau_{MTE}(u)\equiv m_{1}(u)-m_{0}(u)$ as a function of $u$.
+The building block for these parameters is the MTE, $m_{1}(u)-m_{0}(u)$ (suppressing $w$ and $x$). \citet{heckman2005structural} show why this fundamental parameter can be of independent interest.
+Unlike other target parameters proposed here, we may want to recover the MTE as a function of $u$ (besides evaluating it at fixed $u$).
+In this section, we discuss the subtle issue of pointwise and uniform sharp bounds on $\tau_{MTE}(u)\equiv m_{1}(u)-m_{0}(u)$ as a function of $u$.